ShayaanJ/RR-inc/README.md

 Functions other than afore mentioned threads:
 animate: uses matlab library to plot the sensor data against time updating it in real time.
 We took some help in library documentation for animating the real time sensors.

-We were not able to fully able to implement peer to peer encryption using private and public keys, and have commented it out.
+We were not able to fully implement peer to peer encryption using private and public keys, and have commented it out.

 For legal concerns contact RR Legal Division.